Bizarrespace/CPSC471/midterm1/midtermReview.md

   * Lower latency, speed of light travel time, compared to electrical signals
     * Dis:
       * High cost, have to replace the HFC infrastructure already in place, not available everywhere
-      * HFC can leverage existing coaxial cable infrastructure, so easier and more cost efficient
+      * HFC can leverage existing coaxial cable infrastructure, so more accessible and more cost-efficient

 * How are ISPS structured?
 Be able to compare and contrast different approaches and their practicality
   * Hierarchical manner
     * Tier 1 ISPs: Large, well-connected networks with national or international coverage.
-Backbone of Internet, exchange traffic with other Tier 1s
+The backbone of Internet, the exchange of traffic with other Tier 1s
       * Example: AT&T, NTT
-    * Tier 2 ISPs: regional or national ISPs, connect to Tier 1 for access to global internet
+    * Tier 2 ISPs: regional or national ISPs connect to Tier 1 for access to global internet
     * Tier 3 ISPS: Local or access ISPs, provide internet to end-users, residential customers, businesses etc.
       * Connect to Tier 2 or 1 for broader internet
     * Content provider Networks: Networks operated by large content providers, Google, Facebook.